Thanks to the best traits of the German Shepherd dog (GSD), there are tons of German Shepherd mixes out there.

 Socialization, mental stimulation, and physical exercise are important to them.
 If you are active and love adventures, the Parson Russell Terrier German Shepherd mix is the right companion for you.

-39. Anatolian Shepherd German Shepherd Mix
+39. German Anatolian Shepherd (Anatolian Shepherd & German Shepherd Mix)

 This hybrid requires a firm and patient owner since it can display stubbornness and territorial tendencies.
 They should also have experience handling large dogs.